 The Rappa were organized in 4 distinct groups with specified skills and jobs depending on the situation.
 These divisions were; brigands, pirates, burglars, and thieves.
 The brigands and the pirates were the fighting men, burglars were the information men, and the thieves were… Well, they were thieves.

 One night in 1580, Takeda Katsuyori was on the attack.
 With a much larger force, things did not look good for the clan that the Fuma were allied with.
 In the dark of night the Rappa used an early version of a submarine (yes, ninjas in submarines!) to near into the bay where the enemy army was camped.
-They attacked suddenly and viciously, Kazama was master of the art of Enron-no-jutsu witch was a ninja method to use fire and smoke to confuse your enemy.
+They attacked suddenly and viciously, Kazama was master of the art of Enton-no-jutsu (炎遁の術) which was a ninja method to use fire and smoke to confuse your enemy.
 He attacked and tricked the army into attacking itself, and most of the soldiers killed were killed by their fellow compatriots.
 They then faded back into the waters to disappear, leaving a devastated army that had nearly wiped itself out.

 One other great legend that comes down to us is the personal rivalry between Kazama and the other great ninja of his time Hattori Hanzo.
 In many works, they are often portrayed as arch-nemeses of each other.
 Think of it like Hattori Hanzo is Batman and Kazama is The Joker.
 There is even an incredibly interesting account of their final battle.